gpoul1806/crud-firebase/ReadMe.txt

-For the Back end of the contacts application i used Node.js with Express.js and Firestore (Firebase) as a database.
+For the Back end i used Node.js with Express.js and Firestore (Firebase) as a database.

 Unfortunately, you will not be able to run this app locally because you need a private key (json -> functions/src/config/firebase-adminsdk.json) in order to run the app.
 I deleted because it is something like the credentials for my app in firebase!